antomys/CuriousBenchmarks/LinqGroupByDistinct/Readme.md

 <a name="conclusions"></a>
 ## Conclusions

 Do not instantly group.
 Make overall `.Distinct` or using `DistinctBy(Func)` to eliminate junk items.
-This will boost your performance and make Linq cleaner :)
+This will boost your performance and make Linq cleaner.